google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Politeness and Formality

-In academic writing, polite language is often used to show respect for differing viewpoints.
+In academic writing, polite language is often employed to demonstrate respect for diverse viewpoints.
 Phrases like “It could be argued that” or “One might consider” soften the language and maintain an objective tone.

 How to Maintain Formality in Academic Writing

-• Avoid abbreviations and informal transitions like “so” or “but.”
+• Avoid using abbreviations and informal transitions, such as “so” or “but.”

 • Use discipline-specific jargon cautiously, ensuring that it enhances understanding rather than creating barriers.